GoogleCloudPlatform/fda-mystudies/README.md

 ## What’s changed?

-While the overall goals, compliance principles and functionality are unchanged, this release introduces several changes from previous versions of FDA MyStudies:
+While the overall goals, compliance principles and functionality are similar, this release introduces several changes from version 2019.10 of FDA MyStudies:

 *   Architecture
     *   Migrated from a VM architecture to a modular container-based architecture